Matt Kenseth: 2015

 Kenseth ended a 51-race winless streak at the Food City 500.

 Kenseth began the 2015 NASCAR Sprint Cup Series season with a win at the Sprint Unlimited, marking the first victory for the newly redesigned Toyota Camry.
 Starting 16th, Kenseth led 21 laps and held off Martin Truex Jr. for the victory.
 However, his Daytona 500 campaign ended early with a crash on lap 41, leaving him with a 35th-place finish.
 Kenseth's season saw a mix of highs and lows in the following weeks.
 He broke a 51-race winless streak by claiming the pole position and winning the Food City 500.
 Later in the season, he secured his second pole at the Coca-Cola 600.
 Despite a late-race caution, Kenseth stayed out rather than pitting, which resulted in a strong fourth-place finish.
 At the Toyota/Save Mart 350, he qualified third, marking his best-ever starting position on a road course.

 At Pocono, Kenseth started seventh and claimed victory on the final lap after several drivers ran out of fuel, earning his first win at the track and second of the season.
 At Watkins Glen, he qualified 26th and finished fourth, marking his first top-five finish at the road course.
 Kenseth secured his third pole position of the year in the Pure Michigan 400 and went on to win his third race of the season.
 This victory elevated him to 20th on the all-time wins list with 34 career wins, surpassing Dale Jarrett, Fireball Roberts, and Kyle Busch.
 In the final race of the regular season, Kenseth started second, dominated by leading 352 of 400 laps, and earned his fourth win of the season.
 This tied him with Busch and Jimmie Johnson for the most wins heading into the Chase for the Sprint Cup.

-In the first race of the Chase at Chicago, Kenseth started twelfth, led one lap, and finished fifth.
+In the first race of the Chase at Chicago, Kenseth started 12th, led one lap, and finished fifth.
 At New Hampshire, he capitalized on Kevin Harvick running out of fuel with three laps remaining, taking the lead and securing his fifth win of the year to advance to the second round of the Chase.
 In Dover, rain awarded Kenseth the pole as the points leader.
 He led 25 laps and finished seventh, maintaining his points lead.
 At Talladega, Kenseth started in the second row but crashed on the final green-white-checkered finish, finishing 26th and being eliminated in the Contender Round.